Diet & Lifestyle

 Allow me to editorialize a bit: These results are amazing.

-Other researchers have also performed human studies.
-One of these was Dr. Paul Crawford at the Mike O'Callaghan Federal Hospital, Las Vegas.
+Other researchers have also conducted human studies.
+One of these was Dr. Paul Crawford at the Mike O'Callaghan Federal Hospital in Las Vegas.

 He enrolled 109 type 2 diabetic patients with HbA1C test results greater than seven percent.
 This is a diagnostic tool for blood sugar levels.
 A normal value is below six percent.
 Those with diabetes have levels of 6.5% or above.